paulhibbitts/DLC-Help/pages/02.moodle/01.faculty/05.organization/04.moving-content-in-moodle/docs.md

 Moving across tabs is a bit different.

-#### With editing on, scroll to the bottom of the page to 'Tab Edition Utilities', and Disable 'Asynchronous edit actions'.
+#### With editing on, scroll to the bottom of the page to 'Tabs edition utilities', and 'Disable Asynchronous edit actions'.

 ![](reordering-content-3.png)